DanielArzani/code-playground/notes.md

 - Break up the fancy css into chunks since its too large and takes a while to save

+- Remove the background (_behind the editor_) which may have been made with CSS

+- Add types to code once combined and working

 - Look up how to use the sandbox attribute on the iframe for security reasons

 ## To Fix